VCU clinical research coverage analysis

-Coverage analysis is the process of evaluating each clinical research study in order to:
+Coverage analysis is the process of evaluating each clinical research study to:

-- Document the appropriate responsible payer (i.e. third party payer or study sponsor) of each study related clinical service/item, and
+- Document the appropriate responsible payer (i.e., third-party payer or study sponsor) of each study related clinical service/item

 What is required?

-VCU requires a Coverage Analysis Screening Form for each clinical research study to document whether a coverage analysis is required for a particular study or not.
+VCU requires a Coverage Analysis Screening Form for each clinical research study to document whether a coverage analysis is required for a particular study.
 If a coverage analysis is not required, the screening form is retained with other essential documents.
 If a coverage analysis is required (the study involves billable services), then:

-- The protocol and supporting documents will be reviewed by a VCU Coverage Analysis Specialist to determine if the study is qualified for secondary payer coverage of clinical services.
-There are two forms which support this review, one for non-device studies and one for device studies.
+- The protocol and supporting documents will be reviewed by a VCU coverage analysis specialist to determine if the study is qualified for secondary payer coverage of clinical services.
+There are two forms that support this review — one for non-device studies and one for device studies.

 How do I get started?

-Contact your school or center research administration office for the support of an Institutionally-designated VCU Coverage Analysis Specialist.
-The timing for beginning the coverage analysis process may depend upon your study sponsorship type.
-Typically, corporate-sponsored research requires a coverage analysis as part of budget development process, while competitive submissions may only require a screening form or draft qualification form at the time of a proposal submission.
-In this case, a final Coverage Analysis is required at the time of award.
+Contact your school or center research administration office for the support of an institutionally designated VCU coverage analysis specialist.
+The timing for beginning the coverage analysis process may depend on your study sponsorship type.
+Typically, corporate-sponsored research requires a coverage analysis as part of the budget development process, while competitive submissions may only require a screening form or draft qualification form at the time of a proposal submission.
+In this case, a final coverage analysis is required at the time of award.

 You will need a VCU eID and password to access the following forms.

 Coverage Analysis Form 1 – Screening